agieche/frontendux/content/blog/getting-started-with-gatsby/index.md

 ---
-title: Starting your own dev blog with gatsby
+title: 'How to setup a developer blog with gatsby.js and netlify'
 date: "2019-05-22T22:12:03.284Z"
 description: Follow my short journey on starting a development blog with gatsby.
 ---